 This column memorializes the Maryland 400, whose gallant efforts and sacrifice during the Battle of Long Island (the first major battle of the Revolutionary War) "saved the American army", according to a plaque on the monument, allowing the Americans, severely outnumbered and outgunned by the British, to successfully retreat to Manhattan.
 Have you ever looked at a Maryland quarter and wondered how the state got its nickname?
 Well, now you know!

 This memorial, dedicated to the Union forces of the Civil War, is one of three triumphal arches in NYC — and we've already seen the other two.
-It was also partially filled with puppets until a couple years ago, when a leaking roof forced them to find new quarters.
+It was also partially filled with puppets until a couple of years ago, when a leaking roof forced them to find new quarters.

 There was once a lot of candy-making going on in Brooklyn.